wp-plugins/wp-easycart/readme.txt

 = CUSTOM DEVELOPMENT =
 Don't see what you are looking for?
-Perhaps you want a custom design or integration into your existing site and need professional EasyCart developers or designers to get you quickly up and running?
+Perhaps you want a custom design shopping cart or integration into your existing site and need professional EasyCart developers or designers to get you quickly up and running?

-WP EasyCart is a full service agency and offers custom services such as design, development, payment gateway integration, you name it.
-Even if you have a small need such as a custom button somewhere, let our team help get your eCommerce package right for you.
+WP EasyCart is a full service agency and offers custom services such as design, cart development, shopping cart payment gateway integration, you name it.
+Even if you have a small need such as a custom button somewhere, let our team help get your e-commerce package right for you.
 For more information, please visit the [WP EasyCart website]( http://www.wpeasycart.com "WP EasyCart Shopping Cart Plugin") for more information.

 == Installation ==

 1. Install and Activate the WordPress Shopping Cart plugin.

-2. Click the new WordPress sidemenu for EasyCart Admin -> Store Setup.
+2. Click the WordPress menu 'EasyCart Admin' on the left side.

-3. Click Create Page for the store, account, and cart.
-EasyCart will automatically create 3 new pages in wordpress AND add the appropriate shortcode to those pages.
+3. View our 'Quick Start' page and follow the easy to follow 10 step process.

-4. Download the administrative console by visiting the Store Admin menu link.
-This software lets you manage orders, update products and images, setup customer accounts, promotions, and more.
+Be up and running within 5 minutes!

 == Upgrading ==

 As with all wordpress plugins, even WordPress themselves suggest to always backup your data.
 We recommend you always backup the plugin folder for WP EasyCart.
 Usually located under /wp-content/plugins/wp-easycart-data/ & /wp-content/plugins/wp-easycart/ is a good start.

-**For more information on upgrading, please visit our website at [WP EasyCart Upgrading Process](http://wpeasycart.com/docs/2.0.0/index/upgrading.php "WP EasyCart Upgrading Process")
+**For more information on upgrading, please visit our website at [WP EasyCart Upgrading Process](http://wpeasycart.com/docs/3.0.0/index/upgrading.php "WP EasyCart Upgrading Process")

 **We have full documentation at [WP EasyCart](http://www.wpeasycart.com/ "WP EasyCart website") including an online users manual, video tutorials, and community forums.**